Wind Turbine Simulation

 - Floater Design and Numerical Testing

-- Controller Testing and Tuning
+- Controller Testing and Optimization

 - IEC Design Load Certification

-- Windfarm Simulations / Wake Interaction Studies
+- Wind Farm Simulations and Wake Interaction Studies

 - Digital Twins in Python or Matlab Environments